Help develop touch, sight, smell, taste, and hearing with these sensory activities for babies.

 14. Point out body parts in the mirror

 When you are in front of the mirror, point to the parts of your baby’s body and name them out loud so they can identify their reflection and continue with this wonderful stage of self-discovery.

 Make a small obstacle course using cushions, furniture, etc. so that your little one can crawl while going over or around the objects.
 This will help build your child’s coordination and spatial awareness.

 As your child ages, they’ll still benefit from experimenting with different textures and toys.
 Try new clothing like a soft scarf, playing with sponges, or picking up leaves on a walk.

 Did you find what you’re looking for?
-For more guidance and activities, download the Kinedu app for free!
+For more guidance, play sessions and activities, download the Kinedu app!